 How to secure your server: 5 tips for the best server protection

-Security is one of the most important aspects of a server.
-Weak protection measures can open the way for attackers to gain unauthorized access to your server.
-And today, cybercriminals are more aggressive than ever.
-Let us help you with these tips focused on the basic steps to get a good server protection.
+Server protection is one of the biggest concerns for security teams nowadays.
+Weak protection can open the door for attackers to gain unauthorized access to your server through several types of malware.
+Today cybercriminals are more aggressive than ever.
+Set up your server protection with these basic steps to keep attackers away.

 When SSH keys are generated, two types of keys are obtained: a private one and a public one.
 The private one is saved by the administrator while the public one can be shared with other users.

 Unlike traditional passwords on servers, the SSH keys have a long string of bits or characters.
 To crack them, the attacker would take some time trying to decrypt access trying different combinations.
 This happens because the keys (public and private) must match to unlock the system.

 Having a Firewall is one of the basic measures to guarantee server protection.
 A Firewall is necessary because it controls incoming and outgoing traffic based on a series of security parameters.

 These security parameters are applied according to the type of Firewall you use.
 There are three types of Firewall according to their technology: packet filter firewall, proxy filter, and a stateful firewall.
 Each of these services offers a different way to access the server.

 For instance, a filtered Firewall is one of the simplest mechanisms for server protection.
 It basically checks the IP address, the port source, destination IP address, destination port, and the type of protocol: IP, TCP, UDP, ICMP.
 Then compares this information with the specified access parameters and if they match, access to the server is allowed.